lglandshut/Shared-Wallet/README.md

 **Create expenses:** Expenses can be added with details like description, location, and amount.
 The amount can be split equally among all members of the group or individually.
 Each expense is listed with the amount, and the total debt for each member is updated accordingly.

-**Confirm Expenses:** After a new expense has been created, it has to be confirmed by the affected user.
+**Confirm expenses:** After a new expense has been created, it has to be confirmed by the affected user.
 Only after confirmation the expense will be considered for debt calculation.
+Non confirmed expenses will be shown red in the group.

 **Settle debts:** The app allows users to pay off all outstanding debts at once, simplifying the process of clearing balances.